 Are common cat sheltering and animal control policies helping cats?
 Are they humane?
 Effective?
 Not according to Dr. Kate Hurley, Director of the UC Davis Koret Shelter Medicine Program.
 It's time, she says, for shelters to consider radical solutions to the suffering, stress, illness and death that are the fate of so many cats in our nation's animal shelters, including an array of positive alternative approaches such as TNR or not taking them in at all if we can't offer a lifesaving outcome.

 Please join us as Maddie's InstitueSM presents the first of a two-part series, Making the Case for a Paradigm Shift in Community Cat Management, Part One.
-In Part Two, an expert panel will conduct a Q&A discussion on the information in Dr. Hurley's webcast, answering questions submitted in advance as well as live questions from the audience.
+In Part Two, an expert panel conducts a Q&A discussion on the information in Dr. Hurley's webcast, answering questions submitted in advance as well as live questions from the audience.
 See Part Two in the related links.

 In this webcast, Dr. Hurley will examine assumptions underlying traditional sheltering practices and compare them to the most recent evidence-based information regarding the health and behavior impacts of stress on sheltered cats and the statistical likelihood of a live outcome for an unsocialized cat taken into a shelter.
 The webcast can be viewed via computer or mobile device.